zealotwithcharge/hw_03/README.md

 ebay-dl.py scrapes ebay pages when given a search term and provides a list of the items on the page.\
 Each entry in the list contains the name, price, status, shipping price, whether they provide free returns, and the number of units sold of the item.\
-After scraping, the program creates a json file "SEARCH_TERM.json" that contains this list.\
+After scraping, the program creates a file that contains this list.\
 \
 \
 The command should look as such: